Signature Gin Cocktails You Must Try & Their Origins

 Due to the lack of fresh food supplies, sailors often didn’t have access to fresh limes nor lemons.
 An 1867 law was instated where Rose’s Lime Cordial had to be stocked on ships and a daily serving administered to sailors as anti-scurvy medication.
 If we look at the history of gin itself, mixers used to make gin cocktails were thought to have medicinal properties, like the quinine in tonic water believed to treat malaria.
 Nothing cures like a G&T or Limey!

-Originally known as the ‘Ramos Gin Fizz’ after the inventor, Henry C. Ramos, a New Orleans-based preacher and bartender!
+Originally known as the ‘Ramos Gin Fizz’ after the inventor, Henry C. Ramos, a New Orleans-based bartender and preacher!

-The original Ramon Gin Fizz was apparently made from cream, gin, milk and orange-flower syrup that was shaken to the core, to produce the unmistakable creamy texture for this signature gin cocktail.
+The first Ramos Gin Fizz was apparently made from cream, gin, milk and orange-flower syrup that was shaken to the core, to produce the unmistakable creamy texture for this signature gin cocktail.
 Legend has it that the cocktail became so popular that Ramos employed twenty barmen as designated cocktail shakers to get the desired creaminess.

 The most important part of a Negroni is the gin, you don’t want to skimp on quality.
 You could easily make it at home with only three ingredients – equal parts Campari, sweet vermouth and gin.
 Famed actor and director of Citizen Kane, Orson Welles, was a notorious Negroni lover and helped spike its popularity.
 He was once quoted saying “the bitters are excellent for your health, the gin is bad for your liver”.
 We’ll drink a Negroni to that.

-Try this Negroni Sbagliato Poptail, it’s the ultimate refresher for hot summer weather.
+Try this Negroni Sbagliato Poptail, it’s the ultimate refresher.

 Traditionally, a Tom Collins is stirred, not shaken – combining lemon juice, sugar, carbonated water and gin in a highball or Collins glass.
 A whisky version of this gin cocktail also exists, known as a ‘John Collins’.
 Some believe that the Tom Collins actually stemmed from the whisky version, as one recipe had the option of making it with Old Tom gin.
 Alas, the origins of Tom Collins are widely speculated, with the first official recipe recorded in 1876 by bartender, Jerry Thomas, also known as ‘the father of American mixology’.